mikepfrank/dynamic/README.md

 ## 5. Key Classes
 The plan is for Dynamic to include (at least) the following core classes:

 * **FixedPoint** - A class for working with fixed-point numbers with specified precision.
-The purpose of using fixed point in this application is to support invertible updates (without rounding).
+The purpose of using fixed point in this application is to support invertible updates (without rounding).  **NOTE:** Now using the existing class decimalfp.py.

 * **SimulationContext** - This structure holds global, constant parameters that apply to the whole simulation such as the timestep (∆*t*).